Repetition compulsion

 Repetition compulsion is the unconscious tendency of a person to repeat a traumatic event or its circumstances.
 This may take the form of symbolically or literally re-enacting the event, or putting oneself in situations where the event is likely to occur again.
 Repetition compulsion can also take the form of dreams in which memories and feelings of what happened are repeated, and in cases of psychosis, may even be hallucinated.

 As a "key component in Freud's understanding of mental life, 'repetition compulsion' ... describes the pattern whereby people endlessly repeat patterns of behaviour which were difficult or distressing in earlier life".

 Freud

+Initial description

 Sigmund Freud's use of the concept of "repetition compulsion" (Wiederholungszwang) was first defined in the article of 1914, Erinnern, Wiederholen und Durcharbeiten ("Remembering, Repeating and Working-Through").
 Here he noted how "the patient does not remember anything of what he has forgotten and repressed, he acts it out, without, of course, knowing that he is repeating it ...
 For instance, the patient does not say that he remembers that he used to be defiant and critical toward his parents' authority; instead, he behaves in that way to the doctor".